appseconnect/docs/_posts/Getting-Started/2018-09-21-configurations.md

 The feature of custom app creation enables you to create a custom app with all the required credentials.
 The steps are shown below:

-1. Go to My Apps section> Choose App> Create Custom App.
+1. Go to Manage > Apps > Choose App> Create Custom App.
 The following screen appears
 ![CustomAPP-Creation1](/staticfiles/root/media/CustomAPP-Creation1.png)
 2. In the Custom App Creation Screen the section are divided into - **App Details, Version Details, Protocol Setup & Adapter**
 ![CustomAPP-Creation2](/staticfiles/root/media/CustomAPP-Creation2.png)